 How do Jumpsoles work?

-You will feel a bit awkward when you train with the Jumpsoles for the first time.
-They are quite heavy and uncomfortable, and the additional weight is very distracting especially for one-foot jumps.
+At first, you will feel a bit awkward when training with Jumpsoles attached to your shoes.
+They are quite heavy and uncomfortable and the additional weight is very distracting especially for one-foot jumps.

 The difference between doing the prescribed exercises with or without Jumpsoles is the increased intensity for the calf muscles.
 But, does that even make sense?